soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 24-03 Quantity and Location of Automated External Defibrillators.* ::

 (a)  The owner or operator of a public place, as defined in § 17-188(a)(3) of the Code and limited by § 17-188(e), shall place at least one automated external defibrillator(s) in a prominent location in that public place.
-In those public places maintained by the Division of Facilities Management and Construction of the Department of Citywide Administrative Services, this placement shall be within a "publicly accessible area", as defined in § 24-01(b)(3).
+In those public places maintained by the Division of Facilities Management and Construction of the Department of Citywide Administrative Services, this placement shall be within a "publicly accessible area", as defined in 24 RCNY § 24-01(b)(3).

 (b) Automated external defibrillator(s) shall be located or placed so that this equipment can be obtained in a timely manner.
 For those buildings operated by the Division of Facilities Management and Construction of the Department of Citywide Administrative Services having publicly accessible areas located more than five (5) floors apart, no such publicly accessible area shall be more than five floors from where an automated external defibrillator is located.